step-security-bot/otp/erts/emulator/internal_doc/BeamAsm.md

 ## Running Erlang code

-Running BeamAsm code is very similar to running the interpreter, only that native code is executed instead of interpreted code.
+Running BeamAsm code is very similar to running the interpreter, except that native code is executed instead of interpreted code.

-However, we had to tweak the way the stack works since we execute native instructions on the Erlang stack.
+We had to tweak the way the Erlang stack works in order to execute native instructions on it.
 While the interpreter uses a stack slot for the current frame's return address (setting it to `[]` when unused), the native code merely reserves enough space for it as the x86 `call` and `ret` instructions bump the stack pointer when executed.